LennartKeller/IMSDB_EPub/README.md

 ### WIP

-The conversion script was sketched together in roughly 30 minutes...
+The conversion script was sketched together in roughly 30 minutes, and the source material is basically whitespace-formatted plaintext.

 Hence, the quality of the resulting EPubs varies drastically ranging from perfectly enjoyable over somewhat readable to being utter junk.

-A notable portion of the scripts entirely fails to build.

 ### Usage

 First, install the (few) Python requirements with: